celikyuksell/AI-Cryptocurrency/README.md

 ---

-🔍 _Developed by Fatih Celik — Powered by TensorFlow & Keras_
+🔍 _Developed by Yuksel Celik — Powered by TensorFlow & Keras_